yongkangzhao/ez-career-service/README.md

 ## Overview

 This service utilizes a cutting-edge **multi-agent architecture**, moving beyond simple scripts to provide intelligent, adaptive automation.
-Instead of a single AI, a team of specialized agents collaborates, orchestrated by a central planner, embodying the powerful **Agent-as-Tool** pattern.
+Instead of a single AI, a team of specialized agents collaborates, orchestrated by a central agent, embodying the powerful **Agent-as-Tool** pattern.
+Allowing very flexible and extensible agent interactions, this architecture is designed to handle complex tasks with ease.

 * **Goal:** To fully automate the job search and application process, primarily targeting platforms like LinkedIn and associated Applicant Tracking Systems (ATS).
 * **How it Works:** The user interacts with a dedicated frontend application.
 The frontend communicates with this backend API, typically initiating tasks via the `/orchestrate` endpoint.
 The backend's Orchestrator Agent then delegates tasks to specialized agents (like the BrowserToolAgent) which use various tools (MCP Servers) to interact with web browsers, databases (Supabase), and user profile data to find and apply for jobs autonomously.